Abtaha/Identify-Numerical-Digits-OpenCV/README.md

 ## Testing

-Change the image in `testing.py` to the image you want to test on.
+Type the input image when running `testing.py` to the image you want to test on.
 Run the file.
 The output will be shown accordingly.